danschultzer/ansible-phoenix-build/README.md

 1cHUCAcGkDvbmP7ECqau9vlbhDBLCczbUDR4yY4Cw9zhJK5oJAZHIA==
 ```

-## Testing build locally
+## Run build locally

-You can test the build locally after running `bin/build` by doing the following:
+You can run the build locally by doing the following:

 ```bash
 docker attach ansible_phoenix_build_build_server
 cd build/_build/prod/rel/ansible_phoenix_build
 bin/ansible_phoenix_build foreground
 ```

+## Notes

+- There's no sudo command in docker container, so the two places were sudo is used has been changed (with the sudo command preserved as comment)
+- Local deploys goes to the docker container
+- CI deploys goes to localhost
+- Service restart disabled

 ## LICENSE